 - Religious organizations or clubs that provide housing and give preference to their members

-If you believe you have been discriminated against you can file a fair housing complaint in court or with the Virginia Fair Housing Office or the U.S. Department of Housing and Urban Development.
-You may be able to get assistance or advice filing a complaint from lawyers or advocates.
-If you are successful with your complaint you could get relief such as: the next unit in a certain apartment complex, an exception to a rule, money damages, policy changes, or training for discriminatory housing provider and their staff.
+If you believe you have been discriminated against, you can file a fair housing complaint in court or with the Virginia Fair Housing Office or the U.S. Department of Housing and Urban Development.
+You may be able to get assistance or advice on filing a complaint from lawyers or advocates.
+If you are successful with your complaint you could get relief such as the next unit in a certain apartment complex, an exception to a rule, money damages, policy changes, or training for discriminatory housing provider and their staff.

 If you are a tenant and you need to make modifications to your living space due to a disability, here is some information on your rights to reasonable accommodations:

 - Your Right (42 USC §3604(f), VA Code §36-96.3): Tenants with disabilities can ask for exceptions to rules or physical modifications of an apartment if those changes are necessary, because of the tenant’s disability.
 For example, a tenant who has asthma can ask to be allowed to install a window air conditioning unit in their apartment to help them breathe.